NiklasEi/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 * a `HandleId`, use `&Handle::weak(id)` instead, to create a weak handle.
 You may have been able to store a type safe `Handle` instead.
 * a `HandleUntyped`, use `&handle_untyped.typed_weak()` to create a weak handle of the specified type.
 This is most likely to be the useful when using [load_folder](https://docs.rs/bevy_asset/latest/bevy_asset/struct.AssetServer.html#method.load_folder)
-* a `Handle<U>` of  of a different type, consider whether this is the correct handle type to store.
+* a `Handle<U>` of a different type, consider whether this is the correct handle type to store.
 If it is (i.e. the same handle id is used for multiple different Asset types) use `Handle::weak(handle.id)` to cast to a different type.

 ### [Allow higher order systems](https://github.com/bevyengine/bevy/pull/4833)